 The Responsible Pet Ownership section needs to include information about local council registration requirements, community expectations and legislation.
-Dogs Victoria has a New Puppy Owner's Guide that covers many of these topics, and there is plenty of information available on the Animal Welfare Victoria website.
+Dogs Victoria has a fact sheet on Responsible Dog Ownership and a New Puppy Owner Guide booklet that might be useful to include, and there is plenty of information available on the Animal Welfare Victoria website.